george2209/PlanesAndShips/README.md

-# GDI-Game-Engine
+# PlanesAndShips
-A game engine for Android based on Java.
+An OpenGL based game.
+This is a simple turn-based strategy game.